 Sheikh Ali Salman's appeal hearing opened before the Court of Appeal in Manama on 15 September 2015.
 The prosecution called for the maximum penalty and for his acquittal of "incitement to the promotion of the change of the political system by force, threats and other illegal means" to be reversed.
 During a prison visit ahead of the first session of the appeal, prison officers prevented Sheikh Ali Salman from discussing his case in private with his lawyers.
 During the second appeal hearing on 14 October, the judge denied his lawyers' request to play video recordings of Sheikh Ali Salman's speeches to demonstrate that excerpts used as evidence to sentence him were taken out of context, without giving any basis for this denial.
 His lawyers submitted their defence pleading in writing and then in court, but were interrupted throughout the hearing by the Public Prosecution.
 Sheikh Ali Salman was allowed to make a 15-minute statement to the court in which he denied all the allegations against him and said that he was seeking political and constitutional change through peaceful means and was being prosecuted for his beliefs.
-On 30 May 2016, the Court of Appeal upheld his conviction and extended his prison sentence from four to nine years thus reversing his earlier acquittal.
-His appeal was marred by irregularities, including violations to the right to adequate time and facilities to prepare a defence.
+On 30 May 2016, the Court of Appeal upheld his conviction and extended his prison sentence from four to nine years.